‘Essential’ workers and businesses: Here’s how Washington Gov. Inslee’s ‘stay at home’ order defines them in a time of coronavirus

 - Pipeline Systems consist of pipelines carrying natural gas hazardous liquids, as well as various chemicals.
 Above-ground assets, such as compressor stations and pumping stations, are also included.

-- Freight Rail consists of major carriers, smaller railroads, active railroad, freight cars, and locomotives.
+- Freight rail consists of major carriers, smaller railroads, active railroad, freight cars, and locomotives.

-- Postal and Shipping includes large integrated carriers, regional and local courier services, mail services, mail management firms, and chartered and delivery services.
+- Postal and shipping includes large integrated carriers, regional and local courier services, mail services, mail management firms, and chartered and delivery services.

 - Employees supporting or enabling transportation functions, including dispatchers, maintenance and repair technicians, warehouse workers, truck stop and rest area workers, workers engaged in snow removal and avalanche control for state highways, and workers that maintain and inspect infrastructure (including those that require cross-border travel)